Interdisciplinary Research Seminars

 Colonialism Seminar

-The Colonialism seminar is co-directed by Robert Schwaller (History) and Christine Bourgeois (French, Francophone & Italian Studies).This seminar examines the history and legacy of colonialism in Latin America.
+The Colonialism seminar is co-convened by Robert Schwaller (History) and Christine Bourgeois (French, Francophone & Italian Studies).This seminar examines the history and legacy of colonialism in Latin America.
 Meetings provide an opportunity for a dynamic examination of hemispherical and transatlantic connections across four major themes: identity, territory, religion, and cultural production.

-Disability Studies
+Disability Studies Seminar

 Gender & Trans* Studies Seminar